 See also: JWST ETC User Supplied Spectra

 The ETC allows users to upload their own spectra for sources.
-ASCII and FITS format are supported, and the spectrum in either case consists of 2 vectors containing wavelength and flux density.
+ASCII and FITS format are supported, and the spectrum in either case consists of 2 vectors containing wavelength and flux density (or surface brightness).
 Format and other requirements are described in the ETC documentation and help (see JWST ETC User Supplied Spectra).

 See also: JWST ETC Using the Sample Workbooks

 panels or data software packages;

 bold italics are buttons in GUI

 The ETC contains a Solar System Sample Workbook with 3 scenes: